 As this history suggests, not so very long ago, Niman and I would not have been invited to speak with any sort of authority on these topics because we are women.
 However, Niman and I are also both white, a fact that reflects the reality that racism is largely still an under-addressed issue within animal-ethics conversations.
 Although historically, middle- and upper-class white women have made up the bulk of the animal advocacy movement, it was not until the mid-1940s that they began to achieve positions of leadership.
-People of color have been even less likely to be included in these conversations, let alone be represented as leaders within mainstream animal advocacy movements.
+People of colour have been even less likely to be included in these conversations, let alone be represented as leaders within mainstream animal advocacy movements.
 It, unfortunately, comes as no surprise that this legacy of patriarchy and racism still deeply affects conversations around animal ethics, sustainability, and food justice.

 Just last year, the scholars Carol J. Adams, Lori Gruen, and A. Breeze Harper were driven to write a letter of complaint to the New York Times for inviting a panel that consisted solely of five white men to judge a contest seeking the best arguments for defending meat-eating.
 Repeatedly those who are given space at conferences, publication opportunities, and media attention on these topics are white and male.
 Adams, Gruen, and Harper write, “The fact is that ethical discussions about eating animals are permeated with sexist and racist perspectives that have operated as normative.”

 Disability and disabled people have also largely been left out of these conversations, and ableism has similarly been rendered as normative and naturalized.
 The disability community has had a challenging relationship with the animal rights community, as epitomized by continued debates involving philosophers like Peter Singer, whose works have denied personhood to certain groups of intellectually disabled individuals.
 But even in less extreme ways, disabled individuals and the various issues that affect us have largely been left out of the animal welfare and sustainability movements, whether because of the movements’ obsession with health and physical fitness or a lack of attention to who has access to different kinds of educational and activist events.